Board Policy 203 – Administrative Operations

-The Board Policy Manual shall be available in hard copy or in electronic format at the administrative office of each school attendance center, the Achievement Service Center, and in the Board Secretary’s office.
-Each school board members shall have a copy of the board policy manual if requested.
+The Board Policy Manual is available on the District website and a hard copy is available in the Board Secretary’s office.
+Each school board member shall have a copy of the board policy manual if requested.

 The Superintendent and other appropriate administrators shall have a copy of the board policy manual upon request.
 Persons wishing to inspect the board policy manual shall contact the Board Secretary, who shall have a board policy manual available for public inspection.

 Changes in policy will be published in the board minutes and posted on the website within 2 weeks.
 The only official authorized hard copy of the policy manual is the Board Secretary’s copy.
 If anyone chooses to maintain a manual it will be their responsibility to update their policy manual in a timely manner.